NTUDDSNLab/cuMBE/README.md

     - `CUDA = 11.6`
     - `nvcc = 11.6`
 - Important Files/Directories
-    - `src/`: contains all source code of implemented algorithm.
+    - `src/`: contains all the source code of the implemented algorithm.
     - `utils/`: contains all utilities you may use to reproduce the experience result.
     - `data/`: contains the datasets you may want to try.